 To improve agriculture and protect habitats, we must ensure the success of those on the ground—the producers, local governments, and communities that are on the front lines of land conservation.
 Banks, large agribusinesses and food companies, and governments must work together to create the conditions that farmers and ranchers need to succeed.
 This includes providing financial incentives to encourage and enable the adoption of more sustainable production practices; engaging local policymakers to enforce forest conservation laws and level the playing field for responsible producers; and creating a seat at the table for local communities and indigenous peoples when it comes to making decisions that affect their lives and livelihoods.

-WWF is leading a coalition of food, forestry, and other groups in working together to improve how we use our lands to deliver up to 30% of the climate solutions needed by 2030 to prevent global temperatures from increasing more than 1.5°C above historical levels.
+WWF is leading a coalition of food, forestry, and other groups in working together to improve how we use our lands to prevent global temperatures from increasing more than 1.5°C above historical levels.
 We’ll do this by conserving vital forests and habitats, better managing how we produce and eat food, and improving how we use our lands.

 Businesses, cities, state and local leaders, and global citizens play a critical role in reducing emissions to fight climate change.
 WWF is bringing them together to help national governments deliver on their climate goals and let them know that We Are Still In.

-And around the world, WWF and our partners are helping America’s new generation of climate leaders share their climate goals with their peers and set new, ambitious targets to share at the upcoming Global Climate Action Summit.
+And around the world, WWF and our partners are helping America’s new generation of climate leaders share their climate goals with their peers and set new, ambitious targets.